 What is Oatly?

 Oatly is a Swedish vegan milk maker that was formed in the 1990s.
 It produces sustainable alternatives to dairy products using oats via their patented enzyme technology.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Most of its sales come from its oat milk, but it also produces ice cream, custard, yogurt, and cold coffee.
 Their flagship product is used most commonly in homes.
 Their “barista” version is becoming popular at restaurants, cafes, and coffee shops.